flreuss/pythonmusic/docs/intro/getting_started.rst

 This leaves us with the example ``spring.py`` from PythonMusic's examples.
 More example scores can be found in the project's `example directory <https://gitup.uni-potsdam.de/music-with-pc/pythonmusic/-/tree/main/examples>`_.
+For code snippets and a starter template, have a look at the :doc:`Examples <./examples>` section.

 .. code-block:: python